Ed Bastian

 Edward Herman Bastian (born June 6, 1957) is an American business executive who has served as the chief executive officer of Delta Air Lines since May 2, 2016.

 During his tenure as CEO of Delta, Bastian clashed with the Joe Biden administration over new consumer protection regulations, such as requiring automatic cash refunds for consumers after canceled flights and advertising the full price of fares upfront.
-Following Donald Trump's election victory in 2024, Bastian praised Trump, saying he would be a "a breath of fresh air" for the American airline industry.

 Early life and education

 Bastian grew up in Poughkeepsie, New York, the oldest of nine children.
 His father was a dentist and his mother was a dental assistant.
 The couple operated a dental practice from within the family home.
 He graduated from Our Lady of Lourdes High School in Poughkeepsie in 1975.

 In 1979, Bastian received a Bachelor of Business Administration in accounting from St. Bonaventure University in St. Bonaventure, New York.

 Career

 Bastian began his career as an auditor at Price Waterhouse (now PricewaterhouseCoopers) in New York City.
 In 1981, he uncovered a $50 million fraud involving the advertising firm J. Walter Thompson, which led to an investigation by the U.S. Securities and Exchange Commission (SEC) and negatively affected several executives at the firm.
 He was named a partner at the firm at age 31.

 He later joined PepsiCo as a vice president, overseeing international finances for its Frito-Lay division.
 In 1998, Bastian joined Delta Air Lines as vice president of finance and controller.
 He was promoted to senior vice president in 2000.
 In 2005, he briefly left Delta to serve as chief financial officer at Acuity Brands, but returned to Delta the same year.